 Located on the Island of Barbados, the Caribbean Dyslexia Centre offers unique multi-sensory learning techniques, tailored to the needs of a Dyslexic mind.
 Our approach to learning is based on seeing dyslexia as a different thinking skill-set, not as a disability.
-This approach empowers our students to reach their full creative potential.
+This approach is designed to empower our students to reach their highest potential academically and socially.

 We work tirelessly to find the unique spark that will ignite each student's interest in learning and empower them to realise their full potential.